-The Management Board, in cooperation with the CCC, has appointed a Group Compensation Officer to support the Supervisory Board of Deutsche Bank AG and the supervisory boards of the bank's Significant Institutions in Germany in performing their compensation related duties.
-The Compensation Officer is involved in the conceptual review, development, monitoring and application of the employees' compensation systems on an ongoing basis.
-The Compensation Officer performs his monitoring obligations independently and provides an assessment of the appropriateness of the design and practices of the compensation systems for employees at least annually.
-He supports and advises the CCC regularly.
+The Management Board, in cooperation with the CCC, has appointed a Group Compensation Officer to support the Supervisory Boards of Deutsche Bank AG and of the bank's Significant Institutions in Germany in performing their compensation related duties.
+The Compensation Officer is involved in the conceptual review, development, monitoring and application of the employees' compensation systems, the MRT identification and remuneration disclosures on an ongoing basis.
+The Compensation Officer performs all relevant monitoring obligations independently, provides an assessment on the appropriateness of the design and practices of the compensation systems for employees at least annually and regularly supports and advises the CCC.